 After I had CC I was blessed to be surrounded by friends and family bearing delicious baked goods.
 If you’ve never gone through it, let me tell you, birth is utterly exhausting.
 It wipes you out – and for most mamas it is just the beginning.
 From there it is a long and arduous (though in its own way magical and wonderful) season of life.
 And I do, literally, mean season.
 The first three months of life with a baby is pretty intense.
 Whether you are breastfeeding, bottle-feeding, or feeding through a combination of the two, your body and soul needs tons of support to make it through in one piece.

 Enter the lactation cookie.
 These little nuggets are meant to combine nutrition and pleasure into one pretty little snack.
-I ate quite a few different kinds of cookies while I was postpartum (no big surprise there - hehehe) and this recipe was created using my favorite parts of each one.
+I ate quite a few different kinds of cookies while I was postpartum (no big surprise there – hehehe) and this recipe was created using my favorite parts of each one – making them pretty much the best lactation cookies ever.
 I opted to make these into bars instead of traditional drop cookies seeing as they were exceptionally thick and hearty.
-Plus, to me, a bar feels a little less like a dessert and a little more like a power food - which these certainly qualify for.
+Plus, to me, a bar feels a little less like a dessert and a little more like a power food – which these certainly qualify for.

 Before I dive into the recipe I have an announcement to make!
 I am working with Spring House Press on a brand new book!
 This time around I will be focusing on natural and DIY solutions for Mama and Baby during pregnancy and Baby’s first year.
 It is a subject near and dear to my heart and I can’t wait to start trying out all of the fun projects I have planned.